📌Key Takeaways

 Many seniors find this technique especially helpful during moments of acute anxiety or when they're feeling overwhelmed.

 Mindfulness exercises for seniors help you stay present and focused, reducing rumination about past events or worry about the future.
-Research shows that regular mindfulness practice can reduce stress, improve mood, and even help with pain management.
+Research from the National Institutes of Health shows that regular mindfulness practice may reduce stress, improve mood, and even help with pain management.

 Meditation for beginners doesn't require special skills or lengthy sessions.
 Even 5-10 minutes of daily meditation can make a noticeable difference.
 Start with simple breathing meditation or try guided meditations available through apps or online resources.